radgoul/milady-maker-party-minting/README.md

 ## 🤝 Contributing

-This is a custom project with a very specific aesthetic.
+This is a custom project with a very specific aesthetic, the most beautiful aesthetic ever created.
 For collaboration, please contact the project maintainer.
+We only work with the best people, believe me!

 ## 📄 License